Skip to content

 The Illusion of Scarcity

-We often let life play us by conforming to societal pressures, chasing external success, and accepting conditional relationships, all while believing in scarcity.
-True abundance, however, is found by shifting our perspective and embracing what is already present, recalibrating our inner compass, and letting go of imposed expectations and old patterns.
+We often let life play us by conforming to societal pressures, chasing external success, and accepting conditional relationships — all while operating from a belief in scarcity.
+True abundance, however, lies in shifting our perspective, embracing what is already present, recalibrating our inner compass, and releasing imposed expectations and outdated patterns.

 We choose how, where, when, and with whom to engage in this game of life.
-The “what” and “why” are a given: to learn.
-But isn’t it interesting how we sometimes choose to let the game play us?
+The “what” and “why” are constants: we are here to learn, or perhaps, to remember.
+Yet, how often do we let the game play us?

-We are conditioned by our environment, and modern cultures reflect a pervasive negative bias.
-Foundational archetypes and underlying themes appear everywhere: struggle, polarity, and violence are often seen as more heroic and socially acceptable than ease, grace, and lightness.
-Fear of sickness, pain, and death is more acceptable than joy in living, breathing, and experiencing the profound spiritual freedom of every waking moment.
+Conditioned by our environment, we live in cultures that perpetuate a pervasive negative bias.
+Foundational archetypes and recurring themes are everywhere: struggle, polarity, and violence are glorified, while ease, grace, and lightness are dismissed as naive or unremarkable.
+Fear of sickness, pain, and death is normalized, while joy in living, breathing, and experiencing spiritual freedom is seen as radical.

-Misinformation, disinformation, commerce, capitalism, and the inanity of divisive mainstream media keep us in perpetual distress — or worse, a chronic state of fight-or-flight.
-The more we conform to what is common and politically correct, the less space our spirits have to dance in their boundless freedom.
+Misinformation, disinformation, capitalism, and divisive mainstream narratives keep us in a state of perpetual unease — or worse, trapped in chronic fight-or-flight.
+The more we conform to societal norms and political correctness, the less freedom our spirits have to explore and express their boundlessness.

-In our careers, we strive for success, but it’s never enough.
-We chase money, merits, material gains, or certificates to frame — anything to rationalize the pain, struggle, and quiet desperation we willingly endure, or to defer or avoid the necessary reality checks and soul-searching existential crises.
+In careers, we chase success, yet it’s never enough.
+We seek money, accolades, or material gains to justify the pain and quiet desperation we endure, deferring the necessary reality checks and existential soul-searching.

-Perhaps these spiritual checks and balances serve to gauge our commitment to our purpose and recalibrate our inner compass.
-Or maybe these unsettling feelings arise to remind us of old patterns still lingering within, protesting or projecting from beneath the surface.
-It may be time to sit quietly with whatever it is, allowing it one last sing-through before we turn the page.
+These spiritual checks and balances may arise to gauge our commitment to purpose, inviting us to recalibrate our inner compass.
+Or perhaps the unsettling emotions point to lingering patterns protesting from beneath the surface.
+It may be time to sit quietly with these feelings, letting them sing their final verse before turning the page.

-Scarcity thrives on lack — needing, wanting, seeking, and fearing we’re missing out — concerns that are both unnatural and rarely of our own making.
-Abundance, by contrast, is the knowing, remembering, and embodying of what is always present, regardless of imposed expectations and conditions.
+Scarcity thrives on lack — needing, wanting, seeking, and fearing we’re missing out — concerns that are both unnatural and often externally imposed.
+Abundance, by contrast, is the knowing, remembering, and embodying of what is always present, beyond imposed expectations and conditions.

 There is no lack of abundance.
-And yet, there’s a pervasive belief in an abundance of lack.
-It all depends on our perspective, and we can change the parameters of our reality in the blink of an eye.
+And yet, there’s a persistent belief in an abundance of lack.
+Perspective is everything, and in the blink of an eye, we can shift the parameters of our reality.

 Love your life.